 When a Small Estate Qualifies for Summary Treatment

 Not every probate case requires the full creditor notification process.
-If the estate's total value, after subtracting liens and encumbrances, falls below a combined threshold of priority claims, Arizona law allows the personal representative to fast-track the entire administration.
+If the estate's total value, after subtracting liens, falls below a certain level, the personal representative can fast-track the entire process.

 If it appears from the inventory and appraisal that the value of the entire estate, less liens and encumbrances, does not exceed allowance in lieu of homestead, exempt property, family allowance, costs and expenses of administration, reasonable funeral expenses, and reasonable and necessary medical and hospital expenses of the last illness of the decedent, the personal representative, without giving notice to creditors, may immediately disburse and distribute the estate to the persons entitled thereto and file a closing statement as provided in section 14-3974.

 A.R.S. § 14-3973The threshold is not a single fixed dollar amount.
-Instead, it is the combined total of several categories: the homestead allowance, exempt property allowance, family allowance, administration costs, funeral expenses, and final medical bills.
-If the estate's net value does not exceed these combined amounts, the personal representative can distribute everything right away.
+It is the combined total of several categories.
+These include the homestead allowance, exempt property allowance, family allowance, administration costs, funeral expenses, and final medical bills.
+If the estate's net value does not exceed these combined amounts, the representative can distribute everything right away.

 What This Means in Practice

-This summary procedure works best when the estate consists of everyday personal property, a modest bank account, and perhaps a vehicle.
-If the estate is close to the threshold or creditors are likely to surface, a more traditional administration may still be the safer path.
+You will need a copy of the death certificate and the inventory and appraisal.
+This summary process works best when the estate consists of everyday personal property and a modest bank account.
+If the estate includes real estate or if creditors are likely, a more traditional path may be safer.